M7MDSSJ/fullstack-azure-deployment/docs/9- Infrastructure-as-Code.md

 To keep the production environment **repeatable** and **easy to rebuild**, the whole Azure setup was exported and organized as **Infrastructure as Code (IaC)**.

 In this project:
-- All core resources (**VM, Application Gateway, Blob Storage, VNet, Subnets, NSGs**) are defined as code.
+- All main resources (**VM, Application Gateway, Blob Storage, VNet, Subnets, NSGs**) are defined as code.
-- This means the same setup can be deployed again anytime without manual clicks in the Azure Portal.
+- This means the same environment can be deployed again anytime without manual clicks in the Azure Portal.
 - The IaC files are versioned in the repo, so any change is tracked, and the team can collaborate on infra updates.

 ---